AlephHQ/backend/README.md

 In order to run this backend, you need to set up:

 - a private mail server.
 You only need to be able to receive mail, which makes the process relatively simpler.
-I set one up using Postfix as the MTA and Dovecot as the MDA.
+I set one up on EC2 using Postfix as the MTA and Dovecot as the MDA.
 - a MongoDB instance to hold API data.
 - a MySQL instance for Dovecot SASL.